-The May 15, 2012 Executive Decree No 12-214 (published in the JO.
-No 30 on May 16, 2012) lays down, terms and conditions for use of food additives in food for human consumption.
-The decree was issued based on a joint report by the Ministries of: Commerce, Health, Industry, SME's and Agriculture.
-This decree sets conditions and terms of use for food additives in foodstuffs for human consumption.
-This decree lists the authorized additives in food (Annex I), the list of food categories in which additives can be incorporated (Annex II) and the additives that can be incorporated in food and their maximum limit authorized (Annex III).
-Copies of the Annexes I, II and III and the updates are also available at the Regional Commerce Directorates, in the wilayas, at the Algeria Center for Quality Control and Packaging (CACQUE) as well as the Chambers of Commerce and Industries.
+The May 15, 2012, Executive Decree No 12-214, published in the JO.
+No 30 on May 16, 2012, sets out terms and conditions for use of food additives in food for human consumption.
+The decree was issued based on a joint report by the Ministries of Commerce, Health, Industry, SME, and Agriculture.
+This decree lists the authorized additives in food (Annex I), the list of food categories in which additives can be incorporated (Annex II), and the additives that can be incorporated in food and their maximum limit authorized (Annex III).

+Copies of Annexes I, II, and III and the updates are also available at the Regional Commerce Directorates of each region (or the wilaya), at the Algeria Center for Quality Control and Packaging (CACQUE), as well as the Chambers of Commerce and Industries.

 The additives incorporated in animal feed are excluded from the scope of this decree.
-Contaminants and pesticides residues are not considered under any circumstances as food additives.
+Contaminants and pesticide residues are not considered under any circumstances as food additives.

-Only halal food additives (any food additive whose consumption is permitted by the Muslim religion) can be incorporated in foodstuffs.
+Only halal food additives (any food additive whose consumption is permitted by the Muslim religion) can be incorporated into foodstuffs.
 For agro-industry use, "halal" and "nature of the food additive" may appear either on the packaging or in the documents accompanying the product.